ftnt-cse/soc_simulator/README.md

 ## Components:

-- Main script: The main cli
+- Main script: soc_simulator.py
-- Modules Directory: Contain various functions libraries
+- Modules Directory: Contains various functions libraries
 - Templates Directory: Contains the available templates to be used during the demo, each template file represents a scenario around a specific product (FortiSOAR). it is a list of dictionary objects.

-### FortiSOAR Templates:
+### FortiSOAR Scenarios Templates:
 Each scenario template is a folder containing:
 Scenario_Name.pptx 	: A power-point describing the scenario info.json 			: Scenario meta data